mmkorb/multiapi_golang/README.md

-Go Backend with RabbitMQ, REST API, and PostgreSQL This is a Go backend that supports sending and receiving messages via RabbitMQ, exposes a REST API documented with Swagger, and uses PostgreSQL as the database.
+Go Backend with RabbitMQ, Gin REST API, and PostgreSQL This is a Go backend that supports sending and receiving messages via RabbitMQ, exposes a REST API documented with Swagger, and uses PostgreSQL as the database.

 ## Project Structure